-I shoot many videos in the studio, so you will control lighting and adjust and whatnot when it comes to a studio.
+I shoot many videos in the studio, so you will control lighting, adjust, and whatnot when it comes to a studio.

-I actually shot a music video at night, and this lens just delivers, it just gives you something different, and I needed something different.
+I shot a music video at night, and this lens delivers; it just gives you something different, and I needed something different.

 So there are many ways to implement this lens.

-It’s not just for Astrophotography which is what this lens is known for.
+It’s not just for Astrophotography, which this lens is known for.

-So that is the reason why I’ve purchased this lens also in case I shoot the real estate paid work for clients and wedding photography.
+So that is why I’ve also purchased this lens in case I shoot real estate paid work for clients and wedding photography.

-Overall the positives to this lens, what I love is the sharpness; I think this lens is really sharp for photos and videos.
+Overall the positive of this lens I love is the sharpness; I think this lens is sharp for photos and videos.

 It’s built well, and it’s weather-sealed.

-It’s definitely the lens that I recommend to you guys.
+It’s the lens that I recommend to you guys.

-Now the one downfall to this lens is you can’t shoot photos vertical; everything looks distorted and sloppy.
+The one downfall of this lens is that you can’t shoot photos vertically; everything looks distorted and sloppy.

-Another downfall to this lens is the distortion; you got to be extra careful.
+Another downfall of this lens is the distortion; you must be extra careful.

 I did my study before I bought this lens.
 It’s just something I’ve always wanted.